Glacier National Park Ticketed Entry: Complete Guide

 Note though, that cyclists aren’t allowed on the west side of the Going to The Sun Road (Apgar turnoff (at the south end of Lake McDonald) to Sprague Creek Campground in both directions) and eastbound from Logan Creek to Logan Pass) between 11:00am and 4:00pm in summer (June 15 through Labor Day).

-6) It is not necessary to make a reservation for the Many Glacier area if:
+7) It is not necessary to make a reservation for the Many Glacier area if: (TBA)

-7) It is not necessary to make a reservation for the Two Medicine area if:
+8) It is not necessary to make a reservation for Two Medicine Valley.

 NOTE that if you have a reservation for an activity or accommodation, you will not need a reservation, but this only applies for that AREA on the day(s) of your reservation(s) only!